Tips and Tricks on How to Survive a Bachelor Seminar

 - Short paper.
 Please pay attention to the guidelines of the Fachbereich on how to format works around here.
 Find that document online and deviate as little as possible: you need those guidelines for your thesis anyway, so might as well apply them now.

 - Structure of the short paper.
-Please make sure that the paper has a formal structure (e.g. introduction, methodology, empirical findings, conclusion).
+Please make sure that the paper has a formal structure (e.g., introduction, methodology, empirical findings, conclusion).
 The short paper can follow this structure by using short sentences without much nice writing.
 In the thesis, you can flesh out the wording.
 The introduction states why the topic is interesting and what the main issues are.
 Then, depending on the topic being theoretical/empirical/both, you detail those issues and introduce papers.
 Important ones deeper and with more detail; marginal ones with less detail.
 Some marginal papers one might just stick into a footnote: Further approaches to XXX are Meier (2000), Miller (1998), and Jones (2004).
-The conclusion then recaps the highlights of the paper and covers your own assessment plus an outlook onto future work.
+The conclusion then recaps the highlights of the paper and covers your own assessment.

 - All works need to be properly cited - I use a computer program to check that you do not cut and paste.
 Normally, do not cite verbatim unless it is very funny or special (Mark Twain!).
 Jackwerth (2000) finds that… All references need to be collected in the bibliography.
 Use a nice common way of presenting the bibliography, say from the Journal of Finance.
+The bibliography needs to be consistent: if you capitalize titles of papers, always do so.
+If you put parentheses around the year, always do so.
 Please use the spellcheck and pay attention to formatting.

 - All figures and tables need a title, a header, labels on the axes, and a description in the text.